Home | About BNJARS | Activities | Calendar | Search Logs | Station Information | Status Updates

 Can we tour the ship before/after operating in the shack?

 Yes, but only if you have purchased a tour ticket from the ticket office.
-Our guest badges do not entitle you to a tour of the ship.
 If your group wants to tour the ship while you are there, you can discuss this with the CE when you make your arrangements to operate.

 Is there a place to eat?